Tell us here.

 “What we really think the field is about is learning to think theoretically about the world, how the world works … and then being able to have some knowledge of how to go out and research that social world and learn more about it, as well as interpreting other people’s research work,” says Alan Mock, professor of sociology.

-While many schools have one course on theory and one on research methods, Lakeland requires completion of two theory classes – one in classical theory and the other in contemporary theory.
+While many schools have only one course on theory and one on research methods, Lakeland requires completion of two theory classes – one in classical theory and the other in contemporary theory.
 “We think that’s very critical,” Mock says.

 “We want people to go out and observe the real world in a work environment and wrestle with theory and concepts,” Mock says.
 “I think we emphasize that more than most places do.”